What is the measles vaccine?

 Who should not get the measles vaccine?

-Your health care provider will ask about your health before giving you any vaccine.
-This helps them check for any allergies you might have and make sure the vaccine is safe for you.
+Your health care provider will ask about your health and allergies before giving you any vaccine to make sure it is safe for you.

 What are the possible side effects of the measles vaccine?

-After getting the vaccine, you might have mild side effects, but they usually go away in one or two days.
+After getting the vaccine, you might have mild side effects, but they usually go away in 1 or 2 days.
 Some people can be allergic to the vaccine, just like they can be allergic to certain foods or medication.

 Learn about common vaccine side effects and what to do if they happen.